spideyz0r/kubesw/README.md

 - Add --global flag for updating the namespace or context globally
 - Move history along with the new shell instance (if possible)
 - Add shell autocompletion
-- Allow short names, ctx for context, and ns for namespace
 - Investigate the use of eval instead of spawning shells